Fight Traffic Ticket in ArizonaPage OverviewSUMMARY: How to Fight an Arizona Traffic Ticket

 - You're responsible for all related costs.

-As our section on the AZ Point System explains, accumulating too many points on your driving record can lead to license suspension or revocation.
+As our section on the AZ Point System explains, accumulating too many points on your driving record can lead to a driver's license suspension or revocation.

 If your judge finds you guilty and does not offer you the option to take a defensive driving course to satisfy the ticket, you might face an auto insurance rate increase.